ultimatemember/ultimatemember/readme.txt

 * Bugfixes:

+  - Fixed: Using fields with numeric keys in Form Builder
   - Fixed: Pickadate.JS (datetime picker) localizations using
-  - Fixed: PHP notices on the SiteHealth page
+  - Fixed: PHP notices on the SiteHealth and Form Builder pages
   - Fixed: Using 'um_user_permissions_filter' hook and it's arguments.

 * Deprecated: